zackstout/Footprint-Extended/README.md

 - [ ] Disallow user from entering two projects of same name (creates `md-duplicate` error)
 - [ ] Alert user if there is no data (i.e. identify all of those errors -- "cannot read property plane of undefined", for example)
 - [ ] Wait, I messed up the countries display for each project: it's not showing the right country.
+- [ ] Set up Admin page to look better.
+- [ ] Make sure to update `databasesetup.sql` file to reflect changes to db structure.

 ### Bugs:
 - [ ] I don't think size of solar grid is appropriately sensitive to overspec/dayPower.